 First prize: $500, publication of winning poem(s) in Richmond magazine, and a ticket to the annual James River Writers conference.

-The next Shawn Palmer Poetry Contest will be held in 2018.
+The Shann Palmer Poetry Contest will be held January 1 – February 28, 2018.

 Poems must be original, unpublished, not scheduled for publication prior to November of the contest year, and must not have previously won an award in this or any other contest.
 Up to four (4) poems may be submitted in one packet.
 Poets may not enter more than once per contest year.
 Employees and board members of either James River Writers or Richmond magazine are ineligible to submit work, as are Shann Palmer Poetry Contest committee members and judges.

-Each submission packet must include a cover sheet with the author’s name, contact information (include email, mailing address, and phone number) and the title of the poem or poems.
+Each submission packet must be uploaded as a Word document attachment to the online form (which will go live January 1) and must include a cover sheet with the author’s name, contact information (include email, mailing address, and phone number) and the title of the poem or poems.
 One cover sheet is sufficient for up to four poems.
 Please include all titles on your cover sheet.

 - Maximum of one page in length per poem